Swami Sivananda is one of the great saints of India.

 This raises the question of why you should do so many exercises and impose a strict daily routine on yourself if this does not lead to your spiritual goal!

 This daily routine“The 20 rules of Sivananda” is printed below.
-In the evening, take the “Spiritual Diary“, a “questionnaire” with 26 questions, and note down which activities have been completed.
-(It is given to you in the Sivananda ashrams)
+In the evening, you take the “Spiritual Diary“, a “questionnaire” with 26 questions, and note down which activities you have completed.
+(They are handed out in the Sivananda ashrams)

 The physical exercises

-In the historical videos, he and his students can be seen practicing asana on the Ganges, which is primarily known in Europe as the Rishikeshreihe.
-According to the Sivananda Centers, Swami Sivananda referred to the Hathayoga Pradipika.
+In the historical videos, you can see him and his students practicing asana on the Ganges, which is known primarily in Europe as the Rishikeshreihe.
+According to the Sivananda Centers, Swami Sivananda was referring to the Hathayoga Pradipika.
 Whether he himself was inspired by wise scholars is not known.
-Nor is it known how the Rishikeshreihe came into being.
-Did he possibly develop it while practicing with his students?
-The question of where the inspiration for the typical form of the Sivananda sun salutation came from also remains unanswered, as this differs significantly from the form of sunprayer A and B of Ashtangayoga, for example.
+Furthermore, nothing is known about how the Rishikeshreihe came about.
+Did he possibly develop them while practicing with his students?
+The question of where the impulses for the typical form of the Sivananda sun salutation come from also remains open, as this differs significantly from the form of sunprayer A and B of Ashtangayoga, for example.

 After 12 years of ashram life, he sent Vishnu Devananda to America, where he established the now world-famous “Sivananda Yoga Ashrams”: Sivananda Yoga in the West.